Amsterdam is leading the way with the circular economy

 What you have to offer

 Want to get in on it?
 You would be wise to.
-Several universities in Amsterdam offer specific studies that will set you up for a career in the circular economy.
+Several universities in the Amsterdam Area offer specific studies that will set you up for a career in the circular economy.
 In addition to these courses, a collaborative mind set and broad business perspective will benefit you.
 Recognising the value of team work and transparency, along with a willingness to experiment with ways of making ideas financially feasible will go a long way in the circular economy.

 Get the qualifications